Japanese oil producer eyes Canada divestment as M&A picks up -sources

 The company also owns interests in undeveloped leases in Canada.

-Hangingstone, a steam-assisted oil production site that began output in 2017, averaged 23,000 barrels per day (bpd) in the first four months of this year, according to the Alberta Energy Regulator.
+Hangingstone, a steam-assisted oil production site which began output in 2017, averaged 23,000 barrels per day in the first four months of this year, according to the Alberta Energy Regulator.

-Overall deal activity involving North American energy companies has accelerated as crude oil prices have surged after crashing last year during the pandemic.

-Calgary-based ARC Resources (ARX.TO), which in March bought rival Seven Generations Energy in a C$2.7-billion deal, has sold its Alberta's Pembina Cardium assets to privately held Ricochet Oil Corp for around C$100 million, four sources familiar with that transaction told Reuters.
+Separately, Calgary-based ARC Resources, which in March bought rival Seven Generations Energy in a C$2.7-billion deal, has sold its Alberta’s Pembina Cardium assets to privately held Ricochet Oil Corp for around C$100 million, four sources familiar with that transaction told Reuters.

 The deal enables it to focus on becoming a pure-play Montney producer, one of the sources said.